 Some of the best Ayurvedic practices to improve health involve your diet.

-Mother nature truly is the source of great health and happiness.
+Mother nature truly is the source of excellent health and happiness.
 The sun, water, fresh air… and ginger tea.

-One thing that surprises a lot of people is that drinking cold water can interfere with digestion .
+One thing that surprises a lot of people is that drinking cold water can interfere with digestion compared to warm water .

-Warm water is actually a lot kinder on the body.
-Especially if that warm water has ginger tea in it.
+Warm water is a lot kinder on the body, especially if that warm water has ginger tea in it.

 I love a good cup of Yogi Tea!